For Tempur Sealy International Inc. [TPX], Analyst sees a rise to $38. What next?

-Tempur Sealy International Inc. [NYSE: TPX] stock went on a downward path that fall over -4.03% on Thursday, amounting to a one-week price decrease of less than -1.45%.
+Tempur Sealy International Inc. [NYSE: TPX] loss -4.88% on the last trading session, reaching $27.30 price per share at the time.
 The company report on March 31, 2022 that Tempur Sealy Provides Market Update.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse